Liar Liar

-Liar Liar is a 1997 American fantasy comedy film starring Jim Carrey as a lawyer who built his entire career on lying only to find himself cursed to speak only the truth for a single day.
+Liar Liar is a 1997 American comedy film directed by Tom Shadyac and written by Paul Guay and Stephen Mazur.
+It stars Jim Carrey as a lawyer who is cursed to speak only the truth for a day.
 He struggles to maintain his career and to reconcile with his ex-wife and son whom he alienated with his pathological lying.
-The film was directed by Tom Shadyac, and is the second of three collaborations between Carrey and Shadyac, the first being Ace Ventura: Pet Detective.
+It was the second of three collaborations between Carrey and Shadyac, after Ace Ventura: Pet Detective (1994) and before Bruce Almighty (2003).

-Liar Liar was released in the United States on March 18, 1997 by Universal Pictures.
-The film received positive reviews from critics, and grossed $303 million against a budget of $45 million.
+Liar Liar premiered at the Universal Amphitheatre on March 18, 1997 and was released in the United States on March 21, 1997 by Universal Pictures.
+It received positive reviews, and grossed $303 million against a budget of $45 million.
 At the 55th Golden Globe Awards, Carrey was nominated for Best Actor.

 Plot

 Fletcher Reede is a divorced defense lawyer living in Los Angeles who loves spending time with his young son, Max.
 However, he has a habit of giving inappropriate precedence to his career, breaking promises to Max and his ex-wife Audrey, and then lying about the reasons.
-After Fletcher misses Max's birthday party when senior partner Miranda lures him into having sex in the office to land a promotion, Max makes a birthday wish for Fletcher to be honest for one day.
+After Fletcher misses Max's fifth birthday party when senior partner Miranda lures him into having sex in the office to land a promotion, Max makes a birthday wish for his father to be honest for one day.

-Fletcher soon discovers that he is unable to lie, mislead, or withhold the truth.
+Unaware of his son's wish, Fletcher soon discovers that he is unable to lie, mislead, or withhold the truth.
 This alienates him from Miranda and his secretary Greta, gets his car impounded when he confesses all of his traffic infractions and unpaid parking tickets to a police officer, and causes him an inability to bend the truth in court.

-Fletcher's newest client is Samantha Cole, a gold digger who wants to get around a pre-nup with her soon-to-be ex-husband, Richard Cole.
-The main witness, Kenneth Falk, with whom Samantha has been cheating, is eager to lie in court to win, but Fletcher cannot suborn perjury.
+Fletcher's newest client is Samantha Cole, a gold digger who wants to get around a prenuptial agreement with her soon-to-be ex-husband, Richard.
+The main witness, Kenneth Falk, with whom Samantha has been cheating, is eager to lie when he takes the stand.
+However, Fletcher finds in court that his inability to lie includes not being able to suborn perjury.
 Meanwhile, Audrey is considering a move to Boston with Jerry, who proposed upon receiving a job offer there.
 Although they have not been together long, she accepts, to protect Max from future disappointments that Fletcher may cause him.
-Catching wind of Fletcher's inability to lie, Miranda tries to get him fired by baiting him into insulting Mr. Allan, a senior partner at the firm, but this backfires when Mr. Allan and his board mistake Fletcher's accurate insults for lighthearted roasting.
+Catching wind of Fletcher's inability to lie, Miranda tries to get him fired by baiting him into insulting Mr. Allan, a senior partner at the firm, but this fails when Mr. Allan and his board mistake Fletcher's accurate insults for lighthearted roasting.